nicolacimmino/FrameworksTesting/README.md

+POC application to explore Spring Boot and Kotlin.
+The application implements authentication (outside the Spring Boot Authentication framework) and a simple CRUD HTTP API to manage user and user assets.

+It's structured as a set of microservices and demonstrates a discovery service, API gateway, lightweight messaging between services (Rabbit MQ).

 # Backend

 The backend is built as a set of microservices in Spring Boot/Kotlin, with a MongoDB instance for persistence and a